vercel/next.js/docs/basic-features/eslint.md

 }
 ```

-Now you can run `next lint` every time you want to run ESLint to catch
+Now you can run `next lint` every time you want to run ESLint to catch errors

 > The default base configuration (`"extends": "next"`) can be updated at any time and will only be included if no ESLint configuration is present.